Luna (Sailor Moon): Development

 The concept of a talking cat guiding a schoolgirl to becoming a Sailor Guardian first occurs in Codename: Sailor V, Takeuchi's manga series that served as the basis for its successor Sailor Moon in which Artemis appears before Minako to reveal to her she has been chosen as "Sailor V" to protect Earth.
 When Codename: Sailor V was proposed for an anime adaptation, the story was revisioned so that it would eventually become Sailor Moon, and the talking cat role would result in Luna.

 Luna has blue eyes in the manga, the live-action series, and in the Sailor Moon Eternal film, but red eyes in both anime TV series.
 In the Materials Collection, Takeuchi describes Luna's whiskers as long, and the character shares her page with Artemis, whom the author labels as opposite to Luna, though being her "other half".
-Luna and Artemis also share their page with an unused characer called "Diana the Moon Fairy", whom Luna does not like very much.
+Luna and Artemis also share their page with an unused character called "Diana the Moon Fairy", whom Luna does not like very much.
 This character never appears in the series, but her name was given to Luna and Artemis' daughter.
 Though Luna's age is never discussed in any version of the series, Takeuchi states in the Materials Collection that Luna's human form appears to be a year younger than Usagi and goes on to describe her as frail, as if she had recently lost a lot of weight.
 The author says her hair is the same color as her cat form's fur—blackish-gray—with two odangos in either side of her head.

+In the live-action series, Luna is portrayed as a stuffed toy rather than a real cat.
+Usually she is represented by a puppet, though CGI effects are used for complicated scenes.
 The character of Sailor Luna was designed by Takeuchi herself.
 One of the only times she appears in an outfit other than those Takeuchi designed—her Guardian uniform or her purple shirt and yellow skirt—is in the Special Act, where she serves as the flower girl at Usagi and Mamoru's wedding.

 Luna's name comes from the Latin word for Earth's Moon.
 Luna is also the divine embodiment of the Moon in the ancient Roman religion.